 Before entering into an agreement, it is vital to make sure your customer understands what your payment terms are.
-This includes how much your services cost, what to expect, when you expect payment, and what is done with unexpected extra costs.
+This includes how much your services cost, what to expect when you expect a payment, and what is done with unexpected extra costs.
 Depending on the kind of service, you can pass this information along in a couple of different ways.
 For a regular routine service or sale, a simple line of text or notice on your WordPress site will work perfectly.
 For more personalized, or commissioned work, this should be a standard conversation in whatever way you establish your contracts.

 2. Be Flexible.

 While you do want to have a set of payment terms, you should keep your payment terms somewhat forgiving.
 Clients will want to pay you, but they may be a day or two later than what you prefer.
-What this means is give your client a range of weeks to make the payment.
-The initial bill, and then a couple reminders after, often do the trick.
-The goal with your payment terms should be to make it clear how your client should pay, and not to put them in a trap where they owe more money.
+What this means is to give your client a range of weeks to make the payment.
+The initial bill, and then a couple of reminders after, often do the trick.
+The goal with your payment terms should be to make it clear how your client should pay, and not put them in a trap where they owe more money.
 Placing late fees is a completely acceptable way to ensure payments in a timely fashion, but when it comes time to collect those late fees some clients will not be happy, and it will be difficult to enforce.
 Weaving the payment terms into an automated process can make the situation easier to defuse.

 3. Make Clear Payment Methods.

 Accepting payments from your client is an important task, and if you don’t have a clear and concise way for them to pay, they may not be able to at all.
-Most businesses have a couple fairly clear ways for them to accept payments, particularly online.
-Usually a form of credit card or debit is an expected way for a person to pay.
+Most businesses have a couple of fairly clear ways for them to accept payments, particularly online.
+Usually, a form of credit card or debit is an expected way for a person to pay.
 However, you should make it clear to your customers before entering into an agreement on how they can pay.
 Sprout Invoices offers a wide variety of billing support and payment gateways, that can easily be done within the initial invoice.

 4. Send Timely Reminders.

-Keep in mind that your clients are often busy and their payments aren’t always on their mind.
+Keep in mind that your clients are often busy and their payments aren’t always on their minds.
 Balancing reminders can be tricky, and it may be something that you describe in an agreement initially.
 Sprout Invoices does an excellent job in that you can automate reminders to a client, or choose to send them manually.
 I would suggest a reminder a few days before warning the late fees will start to accumulate.
 Sending too many reminders to a client can come off as pushy or even cause them to not want to do business with you in the future.
-To prevent myself becoming too engrossed and concerned, I allow Sprout Invoices to handle reminders, as opposed to me sending them manually.
+To prevent myself from becoming too engrossed and concerned, I allow Sprout Invoices to handle reminders, as opposed to me sending them manually.